 Tahara is the physical and spiritual preparation of the deceased (meyt/meyta) for burial.
 Just as

-Jews have ancient traditions for welcoming a newborn, there are proscribed customs for preparing the dead for burial.
+Jews have ancient traditions for welcoming a newborn, there are prescribed customs for preparing the dead for burial.

 Trained volunteers (haverim) from the Community Hevra Kadisha of Greater Boston perform